-House insurance and marijuana grow ops: BC landlords in their role as first line of defence
+House insurance and marijuana grow ops: BC landlords as the first line of defence

 Landlords in British Columbia and insurance companies have had to face the consequences of surging marijuana cultivation in the province in recent years.
 As insurance companies minimize their exposure by excluding coverage linked to direct or indirect damage caused by marijuana cultivation, property owners must take defensive measures to protect their homes and properties from damage due to unscrupulous criminals.